Saturday, 30 August 2014

 Edward Chapman (more famous for his role as Mr. Grimsdale opposite Norman Wisdom), Leo (Rumpole of the Bailey) McKern and Anthony Newley in a short but sweet role as Lance Corporal "Spider" Webb whose delivery of the word 'Tea' (and his short scene that follows) is just perfect.

 There's a reason X the Unknown isn't as fondly remembered or celebrated as the Quatermass movies, it just isn't as good but few things are.
 It does however maintain a fairly breathless pace throughout, has some nice set pieces and isn't afraid to let things get a little gory and intense (the lustful radiographers melting face being the main thing that springs to mind here).
-It has it's charm and it has it's fans (including me) and at only 75 minutes is a great way to while away part of a rainy afternoon.
+It has it's charm and it has it's fans (including me) and at only 75 minutes is a great way to while away an afternoon.